davidthings/hdelk/docs/_pages/tutorial.md

 }
 ```

-They are defined just like children nodes, except to help with rendering, they are marked as a port as you might expect `port:1`.
+Internal Ports are defined just like children nodes, except to help with rendering, they are marked with an identifying member - `port:1`.
 These internal ports may also have their own ports which is useful when illustrating the packing and unpacking of complex connections.

 Let's connect them up.